anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

     - header: <a href="/2016-nyc-programme#observability">Tim Gross</a>
       text: "Tim is a Product Manager at Joyent where he develops ContainerPilot and application blueprints for the Autopilot Pattern."
       icon: user
+    - header: <a href="/2016-nyc-programme#jasonh">Jason Heiss</a>
+      text: "Jason is an engineer at Two Sigma Investments working on Docker, Kubernetes, and other container-related projects."
+      icon: user
     - header: <a href="/2016-nyc-programme#rkt">Brad Ison</a>
       text: "Brad is a site reliability engineer at CoreOS, helping teams deploy their web applications with Kubernetes and Quay."
       icon: user